 Once a student is enrolled in a best-fit school or program, the Coach will provide persistence coaching until a high school degree or GED is obtained.

+To determine a young person's Academic goal, refer to Appendix E Goals & Steps Guide and Worksheets.
 Use the High School Roadmap to review the Student Situations and the corresponding goals.

 See examples of student situations and goals below: